lcdonaldson/lds-challenge/README.md

 I learned some things about mixing React with an existing html project.
 Its not as easy as starting a fresh project.
 There are a lot of things that don't work when attempting to use multiple dom containers in one project.
 Especially with CSS.
 Layouts can be difficult and adding or removing classes is sometimes not possible with existing web components.

 Having said that my biggest challenge was simply time and knowing that I just did as much as I could.
-Like I said its not perfect but I did finish most of what was asked.
+Like I said, its not perfect but I did finish most of what was asked.

 To run the project just open lds.html in a browser and you should be able to evaluate.